 With regards to student leadership and governance, discussions in the Student Matters breakaway and summit plenary sessions raised questions about the level of effectiveness of the SRC, its ability to communicate with and represent all students and the perceived ambiguity of its positioning which constructs it as a body that represents students to the institution's leadership while also representing the institution's leadership to students.
 The recommendation that an SRC consultative and reflection summit be held at which these and other fundamental issues on student leadership and governance are discussed was presented to the plenary session by the group.
 During this discussion it was also revealed that increasingly, because of the new and additional responsibilities that student leaders have to assume in the Rhodes Must Fall era, fewer students are willing to stand for nomination or selection to student leadership positions.
 This means, therefore, that a number of SRC positions remained unfilled for a significant part of the year in 2017 and a substantial number of Student Parliament positions remain unfilled.
-This, it was concluded, points to the need for a greater and longer involvement of the Independent Electoral Board in student leadership processes which would include awareness raising and would, it is expected, result in more students being comfortable with occupying leadership positions at this historical period in the Higher Education sector.
+This, it was concluded, points to the need for a greater and longer involvement of the Independent Electoral Board in student leadership positions at this historical period in the Higher Education sector.
 The key recommendations that emerged from these discussions are listed as recommendation 9.